 FERPA addresses and protects the student’s “education records.”
 That term is defined as records maintained by the College that are directly related or personally identifiable to a student, except:

-Examples of education records include: personal files in the Office of Academic Advising, the student's transcript, Teacher Placement Records, Registrar's records other than the transcript, and Premedical Committee recommendations.
-A student's transcript is the official record of his/her academic standing and performance.
-It contains his/her grades and any actions of the Committee on Academic Standing, Honor Commission, and Student Conduct Review Board, which required his/her withdrawal from Gettysburg College.
+Examples of education records include: personal files in the Office of Academic Advising, the student’s transcript, Teacher Placement Records, Registrar’s records other than the transcript, and Premedical Committee recommendations.
+A student’s transcript is the official record of their academic standing and performance.
+It contains the student’s grades and any actions of the Committee on Academic Standing, Honor Commission, and Student Conduct Review Board, which required the student’s withdrawal from Gettysburg College.
 Upon readmission or the expiration of the term of suspension by the Honor Commission or Student Conduct Review Board, reasons for withdrawal are stricken from the transcript.)
-Students may obtain copies of their transcripts from the Registrar's Office.
+Students may obtain copies of their transcripts from the Registrar’s Office.